StanzaOrg/lbstanza-old/notes/earley.md

 @[file:earley-sexpstream.md] Explains the `SExpStream` utility for controlling the input stream.
 @[file:earley-parse-tree.md] Explains the selection of the appropriate tree from the Earley search results.
 @[file:earley-lang.md] Explains the translation of the surface pattern syntax into the underlying grammar rules.
+@[file:earley-macros.md] Explains the translation of the surface macros into the calls to the underlying API.

 ============================================================